Fair Work Ombudsman decisions

 Fair Work Ombudsman

-The Construction, Forestry and Maritime Employees Union (CFMEU) and four of its officials—James Simpson, Paul Tzimas, James Harris, and Jaxson Mahy—have been penalised for unlawful conduct at construction sites in Melbourne.
+The Construction, Forestry and Maritime Employees Union (CFMEU) and four of its officials—the Applicant, the Second Respondent, a co-worker, and a colleague—have been penalised for unlawful conduct at construction sites in Melbourne.
 The incidents occurred at sites in Alphington and Croydon, where Ironside Construction Pty Ltd was the head contractor.
-The officials exercised their right-of-entry rights.
-Mr. Simpson turned off a generator without authorisation.
+The officials exercised their right-of-entry rights. the Applicant turned off a generator without authorisation.
 Other breaches included failing to leave the construction zone, stopping work on an excavator, and accessing a computer screen without permission.
 The legal action was initially brought by the Australian Building and Construction Commissioner (ABCC) before transferring to the Fair Work Ombudsman.

 Fair Work Ombudsman